 Hence, because of already scarce or limited phone connectivity options in Ladakh, one must take all opportunities to keep someone trusted informed about the whereabouts and plans so that in case required you can be traced by your family without much fuss or panic.

 The more you travel light, the less cumbersome and quick it becomes for you to hop from one commute to another or move around from places without much discomfort.

-When you are on a solo trip to Ladakh, this is crucial especially when you are relying on the public transport within Ladakh.
-There will be some routes on which public transport may not be as readily available and you need to depend upon the hitchhikes.
+When you are on a solo trip to Ladakh, this is crucial, especially when you are relying on public transport within Ladakh.
+There will be some routes on which public transport may not be as readily available, and you need to depend upon the hitchhikes.